Overview: Grade Two

 Each quarter we work on developing three specific drama skills through a selection of fun theater games: Cooperation/Collaboration, Physical Expression, Speech, Vocal Expression, Concentration, Imagination, Stage Skills, Characterization, Listening, Timing, Trust, and Self-Discipline.
 In addition, at various times in the year, we will use themes from homeroom classes, rhymes, songs, fairy tales, folk tales, myths, poetry or inspiration from music and literature to develop short drama projects.
 These pieces may be shared in the form of audio recordings, video, informal in-class presentations, and public performances.

-In Grade Two Physical Education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
+In Grade 2 physical education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
 Manipulative involves the development of skills in throwing, catching, striking, kicking and dribbling such as hitting a stationary target with an overhand throw and striking a ball with a lightweight racket.
 Movement involves the development of skills in spatial awareness, locomotor and non-locomotor such as creating pathways around objects and balancing on a variety of body parts.
 Fitness involves both the study of concepts and skills.
 Aquatics is a swim development program based on individual needs.
 Personal and social development is a reflection of the TAS values in action through physical education.

 The focus of the lower school program is age appropriate, carefully sequenced skill development in a spirit of cooperation.